karma0/challenge-0409/README.md

-# LangChain QA Challenge
+# LangChain QA Application

 A chain that takes a user's **question** and a **context paragraph** and returns an answer using a language model.

-## Core Functionality (Challenge Spec)
+## Core Functionality

-The application provides a simple function that meets the challenge requirements:
+The application provides a simple function that meets the following requirements:

 ```python
 from qa_chain import answer_question